ansemjo/homepage/content/posts/2021/minimal-ubuntu-installation-with-debootstrap/index.md

 ## Partitioning

-I will be rather brief in this part because I assume you know how you want to partition your disk if you're follow this guide.
+I will be rather brief in this part because I assume you know how you want to partition your disk if you're following this guide.
 For this example I used two partitions: one small EFI system partition and an encrypted Linux partition.

 ```
 gdisk /dev/vda